How do I choose the most effective Team Building activity?

 For Blunt Knife, read ‘there’s no point’!
 Everyone has met an example – they are inflexible in their outlook and believe everything is pre-destined, and that the outcome will be the same no matter what they do, so why bother putting the work in?
 They’ll just plod along and go with the flow, accepting their surroundings without challenge or indeed much input at all.

-Our Act of Murder is very useful in challenging this way of thinking.
+Our Murder in the Boardroom is very useful in challenging this way of thinking.
 Poor old Blunt Knife will be interacting with real people (in character) who will adapt their behaviour and conversation depending on the interaction; how s/he handles this will have a direct (and positive) influence on the outcome of the task.

 Do you have a Medusa on your team?